Tafara-N/alx-low_level_programming/0x09-static_libraries/README.md

 Additional Resource
 Static Libraries: How to Create & Use them in C programming Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain to anyone](https://intranet.alxswe.com/rltoken/dkyFVPYqNQb2pkuknMb9Sw), **without the help of Google:**

-General
+## General
-What is a static library, how does it work, how to create one, and how to use it Basic usage of ar, ranlib, nm
+- What is a static library, how does it work, how to create one, and how to use it
-Copyright - Plagiarism
-You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
-You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
-You are not allowed to publish any content of this project.
-Any form of plagiarism is strictly forbidden and will result in removal from the program.
+- Basic usage of `ar`, `ranlib`, `nm`

-Requirements
+# Requirements

-C
+## C
 - Allowed editors: `vi`, `vim`, `emacs`
 - All your files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`
 - All your files should end with a new line